Snake (zodiac): Symbology

-In Chinese symbology, snakes are regarded as intelligent, with a tendency to lack cruples.
+In Chinese symbology, snakes are regarded as intelligent, with a tendency to lack scruples.

 Origin myth

 According to one legend, there is a reason for the order of the animals in the cycle.
 A race was held to cross a great river, and the order of the animals in the cycle was based upon their order in finishing the race.
 In this story, the snake compensated for not being the best swimmer by hitching a hidden ride on the Horse's hoof.
 When the horse was about to cross the finish line, the snake jumped out, scaring the horse, and thus edging it out for sixth place.

 Years and elements

 According to Chinese and related traditions, people born within the date ranges of the snake year have been said to have been born in the "Year of the Snake".
 Each snake year may traditionally be said to correspond with a cycle of five changes of Wuxing (Chinese philosophy), often translated as "elements".
 The following table lists dates for years of the snake together with the associated elemental signs: